 In 35 years what have I witnessed in Europe?

-I have seen more Muslim women wearing hijabs and trying to assert it is a religious duty.
+I have seen more Muslim women wearing hijabs and trying to assert it as a religious duty.
 Many of them are provocative, proselyte, and goody two shoes.
-They have reinforced the shortcomings of communitarianism.
-I have seen emams and Muslim leaders of no legitimacy mushrooming and controlling Muslim communities by radical orders from their masters and Friday preaches attended by men.
-I have seen the hijacking of the good ethic of communitarianism with hateful language for those who have harboured the refugees.
+They have reinforced the shortcomings of communitarian-ism.
+I have seen imams and Muslim leaders of no legitimacy mushrooming and controlling Muslim communities by radical orders from their masters, and Friday preaches attended only by men.
+I have seen the hateful language of “true Muslims” for their hosts who have harboured the refugees.

 In this, I have witnessed “Muslims” taking to the streets in violent protests to claim the death of cartoonists, crying blasphemy, stampeding their own fellow protesters in violence.
 I have seen them setting fire to monuments, destroying them in the name of “peace”.
 All orchestrated from outside Europe.

-Take your responsibilities as a Muslim, unite and fight those rascals in the Middle East and North Africa: the feeble-minded Daesh, Ali Khamenei, Salman Al-Saud, Bashar Al-Assad etc. etc. the whole lot.
+Take your responsibilities as a Muslim, unite and fight those rascals in the Middle East and North Africa: the feeble-minded Daesh, Ali Khamenei, Salman Al-Saud, Bashar Al-Assad etc. etc. the whole lot, actors of Political Islam.

 Go on!
 Hold protest against all the primitive minds in the Middle East and elsewhere.

 Islam is not just about wearing a hijab, having a beard tinted with henna, being holier-than-thou and eating halal.
 Islam is not to build lavish mosques and read only ornamented Quran.
 Or is it?